Categories of Engaged Learning

 Leadership and Mentoring

 Our world needs leaders who can take action and inspire others.
 This category encourages students to take on leadership and mentoring roles that can make a difference on Rider’s campus or in the larger community.
-Leadership requires strong listening and communication skills; the ability to collaborate and reach consensus with diverse groups; and the talent to inspire others to action; and the confidence to delegate and share responsibilities with others.
+Leadership requires strong listening and communication skills; the ability to collaborate and reach consensus with diverse groups; the talent to inspire others to action; and the confidence to delegate and share responsibilities with others.

 Student leaders are an essential part of Rider University, holding more than 2,000 leadership roles.
 They run student organizations; manage services, publications, and a radio or TV station; sit on important University committees; allocate student fee expenditures; run student government; and provide guidance and support to fellow students.
-These positions of responsibility require students to plan and organize tasks, events, and functions individually or with the assistance of other students.
+These positions of responsibility require students to plan and organize tasks, events, and functions individually or with the assistance of faculty/staff mentors or other students.

 Study Abroad and Cultural Exploration

 Studying abroad can change a student’s life.
 It offers students the opportunity to discover a new culture, explore new places, and make friends around the world.
-It can have a positive and lasting impact on students’ career paths, worldview and self-confidence — resulting in future global leaders who have a greater understanding of world issues and are more respectful of other cultures and political and economic systems.
+It can have a positive and lasting impact on a students’ career path, worldview and self-confidence — resulting in future global leaders who have a greater understanding of world issues and are more respectful of other cultures and political and economic systems.

 Guided Research and Scholarship